CodeForPhilly/balancer-main/evaluation/README.md

 * Estimated cost in USD
 * Duration (in seconds)

-### Test Data:
+### Test Data

-Generate the reference file by connecting to a database of references
+Generate the dataset file by connecting to a database of references

 Connect to the Postgres database of your local Balancer instance: